Falling Waters — Florida's Tallest Waterfall Hidden in a Panhandle Sinkhole

 - Swim in Falling Waters Lake.
 Small, spring-fed, deep for its size.
 Lifeguard-free swimming area with a sand beach.

-Park entrance is $5/vehicle, open 8 AM to sundown.
+Park entrance is $5/vehicle (up to 8 people; $2 for pedestrians and cyclists), open 8 AM to sundown.

 Conditions, honestly